-A carotid artery ultrasound is a diagnostic procedure that uses high-frequency sound waves to generate images of the neck’s internal carotid arteries, which supply oxygen-rich blood to the brain.
-A carotid artery ultrasound is used to evaluate a patient’s risk of stroke or other cardiovascular complications by checking for artery-narrowing plaque buildup.
+A carotid artery ultrasound is a diagnostic procedure that uses high-frequency sound waves to generate images of the neck's carotid arteries which supply oxygen-rich blood to the brain.
+A carotid artery ultrasound is used to evaluate a patient's risk of stroke by checking for artery-narrowing plaque build-up.

-In general, candidates for carotid artery ultrasound are those who are at high risk for, or beginning to display the symptoms of, carotid artery disease.
-Candidates include those who have recently had a stroke or carotid artery surgery; have an abnormal sound in, or damage to the walls of, a carotid artery; or are suspected of having blood clots in a carotid artery.
-High-risk candidates for carotid artery disease include those who have been diagnosed with diabetes or high cholesterol, or have a family history of heart disease.
+In general, candidates for carotid artery ultrasound are those who have exam evidence of carotid artery blockage (a carotid "bruit") or who have recently had a stroke, transient ischemic attack ("TIA" or "mini-stroke") or who have had prior carotid artery surgery or stenting.
+Patients at increased risk for carotid artery disease include those who have been diagnosed with coronary artery disease, diabetes or high cholesterol, or have a family history of heart disease or history of smoking.

 During the ultrasound procedure, the patient lies face up on a table, and ultrasound gel is applied to both sides of the neck over each artery's location.
 A transducer is moved over the arteries to obtain ultrasound images which are displayed on a computer screen.
 Doppler interrogation allows measurement of the velocity of the blood flow through the artery which correlates with the severity of the narrowing.